wireservice/agate/docs/extensions.rst

 .. warning::

     Extensions are added as **base classes** of :class:`.Table` so you can not use them to override the implementation of an existing method.
-They are perfect for adding features, but if you need to modify how agate works, then you'll need to subclass.
+They are perfect for adding features, but if you need to actually modify how agate works, then you'll need to use a subclass.
 Any shadowed method will be ignored.